coddingtonbear/jira-select/docs/functions.rst

       .. code-block::

          select
-           - {Story Points} as "Story Points"
+           - "{Story Points} as \"Story Points\""
          from: issues

    .. note::

-      You will almost certainly want to provide the parameter named ``_`` (an underscore) as the first argument to this function.
+      You will almost certainly want to provide the parameter named ``issue`` as the first argument to this function.
       Jira-select provides the raw row data to functions under this variable name.

    In Jira, custom fields are usually named something like ``customfield_10024``